 From the Hooker Falls parking area (adjacent to the river), take a short walk to the right to Hooker Falls.
 There is a observation area above the falls, and you can continue on the trail to reach the base of the falls.
-This is a popular spot for wading and swimming in Casade Lake at the foot of the 12-foot waterfall.
-From Hooker Falls, turn around and go past the parking area and follow the trail upstream to the more impressive Triple Falls and High Falls.
+This is a popular spot for wading and swimming in Casade Lake at the foot of the 12-ft. waterfall.
+From Hooker Falls, turn around, go past the parking area and follow the trail upstream to the more impressive Triple Falls and High Falls.
 See more photos of Hooker Falls.

 DuPont State Recreational Forest Directions

 Directions from Asheville (via Brevard) to Hooker Falls Access Area: I-26 East to exit 40 for Highway 280/Airport exit toward Brevard.
 Turn right onto 280 and drive about 16 miles.
 Turn left on US-64 as you enter Brevard past Wal-Mart.
 Travel east on US-64 for 3.7 miles to the gas station in Penrose.
 Turn right on Crab Creek Rd and continue 4.3 miles and turn right on DuPont Road.
 Ascend and descend; after 3.1 miles, find the Hooker Falls parking area on the right just before the Little River bridge.
 (High Falls parking area with the DuPont Visitor Center is a mile farther down the road.
 You can hike to these falls from there also.)

 Order your free 48-page Adventure Guide for Brevard and Transylvania County, Land of the Waterfalls, with scenic drives, hikes, waterfall map, festivals, art, museums and picturesque Main Street… read more

 Brevard Places to Stay